Chia-Network/oldvdf-competition/README.md

 # Chia VDF competition and implementation

 In an attempt to create a secure, fast, open, decentralized consensus algorithm, Chia is hosting a 3-month competition for the implementation of verifiable delay functions.
-What follows is a summary of the competition requirements, a link to the rules and disclosures, and relevant research papers.
+This Readme provides links to relevant research papers and resources, and a summary of the competition requirements.

 This repository contains an in-development version of the Chia Network proof-of-time verifiable delay function "inkfish".
 The verifiable delay function used is the iterated squarings / RSA timelock construction.
 The code implements both RSA and classgroup settings for this.